 This curriculum comprises the core subjects: English, Mathematics and Science; and the foundation subjects: Computing, History, Geography, Art and Design, Design Technology, Music, Physical Education and Languages in KS2.
 In addition, RE and Personal, Social and Health Education are taught by subject and through our assemblies as part of a whole school programme.

 Although we follow the statutory requirements, it is our approach and delivery of the subjects that make us distinctive as a school.
 Our classroom teachers collaborate to shape the curriculum in ways which involve their unique knowledge of the children in their care to ensure excellence and enjoyment for all pupils.
-This includes applying the core skills learnt in English, Maths and Computing to other areas of the curriculum and creating experiences that are real, meaningful and memorable for the children.
+This includes applying the core skills learnt in English and Maths to other areas of the curriculum and creating experiences that are real, meaningful and memorable for the children.
 This is done through class and whole school topic work, and through a range of visits and visitors, including two residential visits for children in Years 5 and 6.

 Religious Education is taught following the Agreed Syllabus produced by Warwickshire SACRE (Standing Advisory Council for Religious Education).
 Teaching and learning was rated as ‘Good’ at the last inspection.

 The Early Years Foundation Stage Framework is the basis of our Reception curriculum.
 This Framework specifies the requirement for learning and development in the Early Years and provides specific areas of learning to be covered in our curriculum.
 These areas are:

 - Personal, Social and Emotional Development